They say…

 Beers of Europe

-My original intention was to use this blog to pieces that previously appeared elsewhere.
+My original intention was to use this blog to archive pieces that previously appeared elsewhere.
 I’ve stalled a little in implementing this plan, but now is the time to return to it.
-I’m starting with this piece which first appeared over ten years ago, in the November 2005 issue of BEERback then a tabloid-style insert within What’s Brewing.
+I’m starting with this piece which first appeared over ten years ago, in the November 2005 issue of BEERback then a tabloid-style insert within What’s .
 Although I’d contributed bottled beer reviews to WB since 2002, this was the first feature I was commissioned to write about beer, and I’m grateful to then-editor Ted Bruning who asked for it.

 I haven’t attempted to update it, but left it as a reminder of how much has changed in not much more than a decade — or not.
 Despite the ‘craft revolution’, improvements in the beer offer of major supermarkets have been miniscule, though at least Oddbins has rediscovered beer, and with a vengeance.
 Though Fabeers, livingbeer.com and Only Fine Beer have gone, specialist retailers now proliferate, including those offering curated cases.
 And I’m glad to say Beers of Europe and Beer Ritz are still very much with us.
 The upward trend of bottled beer’s market share has certainly persisted: in 2015 it topped draught for the first time in the UK, and is currently around 51% of overall volume.

 In Mike Leigh’s classic TV play Abigail’s Party, monstrous hostess Beverly dispatches her weedy husband Laurence to fetch “light ales and lagers” for their little social gathering, thus pretty much summing up the choice for home beer drinkers back in 1977.
-Those were the when over 80% of beer was drunk in pubs, and domestic social events were the only respectable justification for a carry-out.
-Brown ale and might have been on offer too, though these would have been far too déclassé for the pretentious Laurence.
+Those were the days when over 80% of beer was drunk in pubs, and domestic social events were the only respectable justification for a carry-out.
+Brown ale and barley wine might have been on offer too, though these would have been far too déclassé for the pretentious Laurence.

 How times change.
 Against a trend of overall decline in beer sales in the UK, off-trade sales now stand at 40% and rising.
 Off-sales have been driven mainly by the big supermarkets with their price cutting and marketing clout.
 As a beer enthusiast living in inner city south London, with branches of Tesco, Sainsburys, Asda, Morrisons and Waitrose within easy reach, I should surely be spoilt for choice.
 So why do I still feel disappointed with supermarket beer?
 And what are the alternatives?